renegare/depipe/README.md

 ### Road Map to v0.2.0 (useful-release)

 #### Configuration (depipe.yml.dist)
+- [ ] pipes need to clean up after themselves
+- [ ] pipes that create/modify (not including search or destructive pipes) should be able to reverse/undo what they have done?
 - [ ] introduce concept of private cloud?
 - [ ] file upload component ... remove string regex madness!
 - [ ] pipelines: multi pipe line config